Space4Restoration/spatialBACI/tutorials/BACI_Baviaanskloof.md

 We can now plot a map showing the impact pixels (in green), the potential control pixels (in grey), and the excluded pixels (in white).
-Notice that the map shows UTM coordinates (as this was by default for the argument in function), rather than the geographic coordinates of the Baviaanskloof reference dataset.
-In general, the package will automatically check the crs of used spatial datasets and reproject when required.
+Notice that the map shows UTM coordinates (as this was by default for the `crs` argument in `ref_rast` function), rather than the geographic coordinates of the Baviaanskloof reference dataset.
+In general, the `EnvImpactEval` package will automatically check the crs of used spatial datasets and reproject when required.

 ``` r
 plot(matchingCands)